HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Text compression

-[Compressing the text assets for a website](https://web.dev/uses-text-compression/) could require some (easy) server-side configuration.
+<a hreflang="en" href="https://web.dev/uses-text-compression/">Compressing the text assets for a website</a> could require some (easy) server-side configuration.
 Text files such as HTML, JS and CSS are then compressed (in Brotli or Gzip format), which can easily make them lighter.

 {{ figure_markup(
   image="compression-used-on-text-resources.png",